 Members of the Putnam County Environmental Council work together to protect our natural resources, but we also have a great time hiking, paddling, bicycling, and learning about nature.
 Since 1991 we have taken an active role in government, educated the public, promoted ecotourism, and networked with others.
 Our work has led to our leadership on numerous issues of statewide concern.
 PCEC, as a result, was named Florida Conservation Organization of the Year in 2005 by Florida Wildlife Federation.

-We publish nine issues of the Green Gazette annually, provide programs and field trips for members and the public Jan.-June and Sept.-Nov., and have an annual social in December.
-In February, we hold the well-known Rally for the Rivers.
-Our programs are usually held at the Palatka Library on the third Thursday of the month.
+We publish the Green Gazette, provide programs and field trips for members and the public, and have an annual social in December.
+Our programs are usually held at the Water Works Environmental Education Center on the second Friday of the month.

 Become a member of our PCECweb group, which means you receive Green Gazettes and alerts by email, or become a member of PCEC and financially support our work.
 You may fill in a membership form from the back page of a recent Green Gazette and mail it with your check or you may join online using PayPal (Subscriptions tab).
 Your name and email address will not be publicized or shared.

 Lee will discuss his book, Backcountry Lawman: True Stories from a Florida Game Warden,and selected topics from his experiences in conservation law enforcement.
 He is a wonderful writer who can make you laugh and shake your head in amazement.

 Please join us at the Edgar Johnson Senior Center, 1215 Westover Drive, Palatka, and bring your family and friends for a fun evening.